Teal-Insights/r-wbids/README.md

 `wbids` is an R package that provides a modern, flexible interface for accessing the World Bank’s International Debt Statistics (IDS). `wbids` allows users to download, process, and analyze IDS series for multiple geographies, counterparts and specific time periods.
+The package is designed to work seamlessly with World Development Indicators (WDI) provided through the `wbwdi` package.

 The `wbids` package relies on a redefinition of the original World Bank
 data: ‘geographies’ contain both countries and regions, while